 Sports fanatic.
 Information junkie.
 Designer.
 True-believer in karma.

+Every week, we plan to a look at major product releases and upgrades, tools and tricks and even some of the most popular things you are talking about on social media.
 And we’d love to hear what’s going on in your world as well.
 Have we missed anything?
-Drop me a line at email@example.com.January 24th, 2014 Posted in This Week in Design
+Drop me a line at email@example.com.July 4th, 2014 Posted in This Week in Design

 Color resonates with people in different ways.
 We all have a favorite color or color that we use more during specific periods of life.
 But the color you use in a design project can say a lot about the work itself.
 That’s a scientific fact.

 The science behind our emotional connections to color is a complicated one.
 But it is becoming more clear through anecdotal knowledge and scientific experimentation.
 Here are five hypotheses and a fifth-grade level experiment you can try to help us better design with color and understand its emotional impact.June 30th, 2014 Posted in Graphics, Inspiration